Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Emergent Gauge State from random symmetric circuits

+The remaining data is encoded in the coefficients $\Phi^{\textbf{j}}$ which defines a spin-network wavefunction on the reduced Hilbert space spanned by basis states of the form $\{\ket{j_{l}} \}$.
+Formally, one can define an isometric map from gauge-invariant wavefunctions $\Psi^{\textbf{j}}_{\boldsymbol{\mu,\nu}} $ in the full gauge theory Hilbert space to spin-network states $\Phi^{\textbf{j}}$ living in the reduced Hilbert space.
+The only residual constraint on the spin-network wavefunction is that the irreps meeting at each vertex must admit fusion to the trivial irrep.
+The state $\ket{\Phi_{g}}$ defined in~\eqnref{eq:gauge_wavefunction} satisfies this condition and therefore defines a valid spin-network state.
+An associated gauge-invariant wavefunction may be reconstructed isometrically by contracting the spin-network wavefunction with the appropriate Clebsch–Gordan intertwiners at each vertex.
+In what follows, we will suppress this distinction and simply refer to $\ket{\Phi_{g}}$ as the gauge wavefunction.

-Finally, the geometry of the original circuit induces boundary conditions for \(\ket{\Phi_{\text{g}}}\).
-Initial and final time slices correspond to \emph{rough boundaries}, which can be viewed as sourcing edge charges and the associated flux lines.
-The left and right spatial boundaries are \emph{smooth}, where electric strings can terminate without exposing unscreened charge.
+Finally, the geometry of the original circuit defines boundary conditions for \(\ket{\Phi_{g}}\).
+Initial and final time slices correspond to \emph{rough boundaries}, which can be viewed as edge modes sourcing electric flux lines.
+The left and right spatial boundaries are \emph{smooth}; they do not source electric flux lines.
 In a deconfined phase, flux lines can spread through the bulk, while in a confining phase the amplitude for long electric strings decays as $e^{-T_{\text{str}} l}$, suppressing flux penetration into the circuit bulk (an ``electric Meissner'' effect).